nobuto-m/nobuto-m.github.io/content/post/2022/no-beacon-heard-and-the-time-event-is-over-already/index.md

 - no Wi-Fi 6 (11ax) capability on the card so it's about 11ac or 11n
 - WPA2 with or without 802.11r / WPA3 - no much difference
-- 2.4GHz / 5GHz - 2.4GHz is stable, but triggers a microcode error from time to time
+- 2.4GHz(11n) vs 5GHz(11ac) - 2.4GHz is stable, but triggers a microcode error from time to time
 - no dynamic channel selection
 - pinning to a specific BSSID doesn't make much difference
 - running a single Deco doesn't trigger the issue so it looks like mesh related